IT ALL BEGAN IN 1856,

 The wooden church was demolished in 1975 and six years later a large new hall was erected adjoining the East Burwood Centre – with toilet facilities replacing the former primitive version.
 Vacant land behind the church was utilized in 1977 with the building of eight retirement units.

 When in 1977 all Methodist churches merged with the Congregationalists and Presbyterians to form the Uniting Church, three churches – East Burwood Methodist, St Stephen’s Presbyterian Bennettswood and Blackburn South Methodist – combined to become Burwood Heights Uniting Church.
-By then it was the spiritual home to over 200 people and the occasion was recorded on a banner which depicts the three church buildings whose congregations came together in Union.
+By then it was the spiritual home to over 200 people and the occasion was recorded on an embroidered banner which depicts the three church buildings whose congregations came together in Union.

 A vestry was added and the foyer extended in 1986.
 Small changes were made to the interior, such as reversing the position of the pulpit and lectern and relocating the organ from the back of the church to the front.
 Five chairs were crafted to be located behind the communion table and eventually the communion rail was removed.
 In 2003 a new pressed-metal tiled roof replaced the old asbestos tiles and in 2012 the foyer and fellowship room were opened up to form a large flexible space which has proved to be of great benefit.
 In the early days, floral decorations were thought to be a distraction, but in latter years they have become regarded as a ministry that enhances the atmosphere of the sanctuary.